Other leave entitlements during parental leave

 Paid leave may accumulate when an employee is on employer-funded paid parental leave.

-During unpaid parental leave employees can take:
+During unpaid parental leave, employees can take:

-- accumulated annual leave
+- any annual leave they have accumulated

-- long service leave if the law in the state or territory allows it.
+- long service leave if the law in the state or territory allows it

-- sick leave or carer’s leave
+- paid sick or carer’s leave

-- compassionate leave.
+- community service leave.

 Example: Taking annual leave during unpaid parental leave

 Maggie is about to take 12 months unpaid parental leave.
-She wants to take some annual leave during her parental leave so she has income in the later months of her unpaid leave.
+She wants to take some annual leave during her leave so she has income in the later months of her unpaid leave.

 She agrees with her employer to take 4 weeks annual leave in her ninth month of unpaid parental leave.
 These 4 weeks don't extend Maggie's unpaid parental leave period.
 Instead, they will run at the same time.